-Registering a delegate using SSH
+Registering a host using SSH

 To succeed, the following statements about the login account used to perform this procedure must be true: